How long does negative information stay on a credit report?

 Essentially, you can think of a credit report as a statement that’s filled with information on your credit activities—things like your history of making on-time payments.
 Your reports can also contain negative information that could impact your credit scores.
 And some negative information could stay on your reports for up to 10 years.
 Read on to learn more.

-Common types of negative information can include late payments, bankruptcies, charge-offs and hard inquiries.
+Common types of negative information can include late payments, bankruptcies and charge-offs.

 The good news?
 Negative entries don’t stay on your credit reports forever.
 That’s helpful to know since your credit profile can influence your chances of qualifying for loans and credit cards.
 Your credit can also play a role in decisions made by insurance companies, landlords, utilities providers and employers.